2raj2raj/bitcoin-educational-content/courses/eco204/en.md

   Inflation and deflation are like communicating vessels in an economy.
 An increase in production can lead to deflation, but if the money supply is increased simultaneously, the deflationary effect is canceled out, resulting in inflation.

-This discussion highlights the importance of understanding the underlying mechanisms of inflation and deflation, as well as the profound impact that altering the money supply can have on the economy.
+This discussion underscores the significance of comprehending the underlying mechanisms of inflation and deflation, as well as the profound influence that altering the money supply can have on the economy.
 We will likely revisit these concepts later to gain a deeper understanding of their interconnectedness and the impact they have on the global economy.

 ### Why does money printing not always cause inflation?

 #### Inflation ≠ CPI

 Inflation, although often associated with an increase in the money supply, does not always have a direct correlation with money printing, as illustrated by the period following the 2008 financial crisis.
 Despite significant money printing to save the banks, the following decade did not experience high inflation, averaging between 0 and 2% per year.
-This situation raises the question: why did massive money printing not result in proportional inflation?
+This situation raises the question: Why did massive money printing not result in proportional inflation?
 The answer lies in several nuances related to measuring inflation and the Consumer Price Index (CPI).
 The first explanation lies in the way inflation is measured.
 The Consumer Price Index (CPI), which serves as the primary indicator of inflation, has certain limitations.
 For example, it does not comprehensively account for the evolution of real estate prices.
 Although the CPI includes a component related to rents, the substantial appreciation of house prices is not fully reflected in the index.
 As a result, significant increases in housing costs can occur without being fully captured by the CPI, potentially underestimating actual inflation.

 Additionally, the calculation of the CPI employs certain methodologies that can offset or mask actual price increases.
 For example, qualitative improvements in products can be used to adjust the index.
 If the price of a product increases, but its quality or features also improve, the CPI may consider that the real value for the consumer has not changed, and therefore, not reflect inflation.
 An illustrative case is one where, despite an increase in beef and computer prices due to monetary injection, the improvement in computer performance is used to offset this increase.
 If a computer costs twice as much but is four times more powerful, the CPI may interpret this as a decrease in prices, thus masking the increase in beef prices.

 ![image](assets/fr/019.webp)

 These nuances in measuring inflation by the CPI highlight the complexity of the relationship between monetary printing and inflation.
 They also suggest that actual inflation may be higher than reported if all price increases, especially in key sectors such as real estate, were more comprehensively taken into account.
-This analysis highlights the importance of understanding the underlying mechanisms of inflation and the limitations of conventional indices used to measure it, thereby facilitating a deeper comprehension of the economic implications of monetary policies.
+This analysis underscores the significance of understanding the underlying mechanisms of inflation and the limitations of conventional indices used to measure it, thereby facilitating a deeper understanding of the economic implications of monetary policies.

 #### Arguments of MMT